 (PDF-275 kb) included current trends in Kirkland housing, affordability, and present actions the City has taken.
 In addition, a summary of the results of the Kirkland Housing Survey

 (PDF-78 kb) taken in July 2017 by more than 1,400 participants was shared.
 The purpose of the workshop was to get input and ideas on housing in Kirkland from residents.
-The public comments gathered from the workshop will be part of the Housing Strategy Advisory Group’s recommendations to the City Council.
+The public comments gathered from the workshop and a recent online survey will be part of the Housing Strategy Advisory Group’s recommendations to the City Council.

 Maintain and enhance the unique residential character of each City neighborhood.